jfacorro/clojure-lab/docs/BUGS.md

 ## Rainbow Delimiters
 - Should not be active for all langs.
 Therefore adding it via a hook to the editor creation function is not the correct option.

+## Menu
+- Some shortcuts don't work: ctrl alt r, ctrl tab (unless the focus is on an editor).